fusioncharts/dev_centre_docs/getting-started/react/slice-data-plot-using-custom-api-in-react.md

 ---
-title: Slice Data Plot using API | FusionCharts
+title: Slice Data Plot Using API in React | FusionCharts
 description: Slice Data Plot effortlessly in React with FusionCharts, optimizing your data visualization capabilities for web applications seamlessly.
 heading: Slice Data Plot using API
 ---